• Skip to primary navigation

 Malted Milk Brownie Bark

-By Wendy Sondov · Published: Nov 5, 2018 · Modified: Mar 12, 2020 · This post may contain affiliate links · As an Amazon Associate I earn from qualifying purchases.
+By Wendy Sondov · Published: Nov 5, 2018 · Modified: Aug 3, 2024 · This post may contain affiliate links · As an Amazon Associate I earn from qualifying purchases.

-Jump to Recipe Print Recipe
+Jump to Recipe

-I bet “Chocolate!” was the first thing you thought of when you saw the title or the photos for Malted Milk Brown Bark.
-You are correct.
 These pop-in-your-mouth squares have intense chocolate brownie flavor enhanced with the warm taste of malted milk.

-Squares of brownie brittle in a red bowl
+Squares of brownie brittle in a red bowl.

-Chocolate is also a tricky because unethical sourcing of cocoa is a huge human rights issue.
-Did you know that 70% of the world’s cocoa is harvested using human trafficking, child slavery, and abusive labor practices?
 I wrote a post giving more details if you would like to learn more and there are links at the bottom of this post which I urge you to read.
 Chocolate companies have accepted these horrific human rights violations in order to keep the prices of chocolate lower.

 I have been on a personal mission to find ethically sourced cocoa and chocolate ingredients for the past two years.
 And guess what?!
-Finding cost effective, incredibly delicious, substitutes for the mainstream brands (Hershey’s, Nestle’s, etc.) has been EASY.
-This is what I found out.

 Bowl of chocolate sprinkles and De Ruijter box.